Extracted From The Pragmatic Programmer

 We’ve been busy since we first wrote The Pragmatic Programmer back in 1999.
 Have you seen all of our recent books that we’ve written or published?

-From Agility to Ruby on Rails, project management to debugging your career, we’ve got the titles to help keep you on top of your game.
+From Agility to Elixir and Rust, project management to debugging your career, we’ve got the titles to help keep you on top of your game.

 —Andy and Dave